 ~ Australian Association of Social Workers (AASW), 2010, AASW Code of Ethics, p.7

-We, as a profession founded in social justice and with a duty of care to human and environmental wellbeing, cannot be silent and watch as governments and industries continue to minimise the threat posed by the climate crisis.
+We, as a profession founded in social justice and with a duty of care to human and environmental wellbeing, cannot be silent and watch as governments and industries continue to minimise the threat posed by the climate emergency.

 We, the undersigned, are social workers united by our distress at Australia and the world’s negligible response to unfolding climate emergency and ecological disaster.

-We hear the warnings of worldwide expert bodies including the IPCC, NASA, WWF and WHO.
+We hear the warnings of worldwide expert bodies including the CSIRO, IPCC, NASA, WWF and WHO.
 They are becoming increasingly urgent, emotive and united.
 We observe escalating extreme weather events, spread of infection and loss of productive land.

 We heed predictions of societal collapse and consequent mass migration, both worldwide and within countries.
 Such societal collapse will trigger damage to physical and mental health on an unprecedented scale.